SPEAKER BIOS

 Rick Hartley, a retired senior principal engineer at L-3 Avionics Systems, is principal of RHartley Enterprises, through which he consults and teaches internationally.
 His focus is on correct design of circuits and PC boards to prevent and/or resolve EMI, noise and signal integrity problems.
 He has consulted with major corporations in the US and 14 other countries.
 His career has focused on computers, telecommunications and aircraft avionics, as well as medical, automotive and appliances.
 He has taught seminars at numerous conferences, including the IEEE EMC Symposium, PCB West, IPC Apex Expo and others.
 He is on the board of directors of the Printed Circuit Engineering Association, a past member of the Editorial Review Board of Printed Circuit Design magazine and has written numerous technical papers and articles on methods to control noise, EMI and signal integrity.

 Zachariah Peterson has an extensive technical background in academia and industry.
 He currently provides research, design, and marketing services to electronics companies.
 Prior to working in the PCB industry, he taught at Portland State University.
-He conducted his physics M.S. research on chemisorptive gas sensors and his applied physics Ph.D. research on random laser theory and stability.
+His background in scientific research spans topics in nanoparticle lasers, electronic and optoelectronic semiconductor devices, environmental sensors, and stochastics.
 His work has been published in over a dozen peer-reviewed journals and conference proceedings, and he has written hundreds of technical blogs on PCB design for a number of companies.
 He currently works with other companies in the electronics industry providing design, research, and marketing services.
-He is a member of IEEE Photonics Society and the American Physical Society, and he currently serves on the INCITS Quantum Computing Technical Advisory Committee.
+He is a member of IEEE Photonics Society, IEEE Electronics Packaging Society, American Physical Society, and the Printed Circuit Engineering Association (PCEA).
+He previously served as a voting member on the INCITS Quantum Computing Technical Advisory Committee and he currently serves on the IEEE P3186 Working Group.

 Ethan Pierce is director of hardware engineering at Pierce Design, working with global customers to build and deploy IoT solutions.
 An electrical engineer by trade, he has spent his career building, consumer, medical, and defense connected products at leading hardware companies to leading IoT platforms.
 His specialty is maintaining holistic design intent from concept to mass production, producing successful IoT deployments at scale.